alifirst01/sorting-algorithms-implementation-and-comparison/README.md

 - Heap Sort

 ## Comparisons
+Datasets of multiple sample sizes with random numbers are first generated.
+Each algorithm is run on these sets and the time taken is used to compare the performances
 ### Time Elasped

 Sorting Algorithm / Sample Size  | 10 | 100 | 1000 | 10000 | 100000 | Average Performance